 - Keep Up the Dialogue: You’ll know how the meeting is going by how the staff reacts – are they asking questions and reacting to your stories, or are they losing interest?
 If they seem uninterested, don’t panic.
 Just be sure to ask questions and maintain a dialogue to keep them engaged.
 In an ideal meeting, the staffer will speak 50% of the time.

 - Follow-Up in the Short Term: Send a thank you e-mail to the staffer shortly following the meeting.
 Be sure to respond to any questions you couldn’t answer in the meeting and provide any follow-up information you promised.

 - Follow-Up in the Long Term: Set a reminder on your calendar to check in with the offices every few months.
 Even better, if you see a piece of legislation or current event that concerns you – call or write the office to let them know!
+Here you can set an alert on a a bill to be kept aware of important actions.
 Keep the lines of communication fresh and open.
 The ultimate goal is for you to build trust and form a relationship.